 |---|---|---|

-| Relationships & Community | 6/10 | Married for 28 years to a supportive wife who attended appointments with him.
-Two adult children living nearby.
-Three young grandchildren whom he described as "my reason for wanting to sort this out."
-Social life had contracted as his energy declined — he had stopped attending a weekly pub quiz with friends because "I'm too tired by Thursday evening."
-His wife had become increasingly concerned about his health, particularly after the insulin discussion. |
+| Relationships & Community | 6/10 | Married 28 years to a supportive wife who attended appointments; two adult children nearby and three grandchildren — "my reason for wanting to sort this out."
+Social life had contracted with his energy (stopped a weekly pub quiz). |

-| Purpose & Meaning | 5/10 | Robert derived satisfaction from his work — he was a partner in a small accountancy firm and took pride in mentoring junior staff.
-However, his declining health had begun to affect his professional confidence: "I worry about being sharp enough in client meetings in the afternoons."
-His strongest motivational anchor was his role as a grandfather — he wanted to be "the grandad who plays football in the garden, not the one who sits on the bench and watches."
-This intrinsic motivation — distinct from externally imposed health goals — was the single most powerful therapeutic lever in the case. |
+| Purpose & Meaning | 5/10 | A partner in a small accountancy firm who valued mentoring, though afternoon brain fog had dented his professional confidence.
+His strongest anchor was being "the grandad who plays football in the garden, not the one who sits on the bench" — the single most powerful therapeutic lever in the case. |

-| Spiritual Practice | 4/10 | No formal religious or spiritual practice.
-Robert described finding meaning in problem-solving and in time with his grandchildren.
-He was open to exploring mindfulness but had no prior experience.
-The absence of any regular contemplative or restorative practice left him without a structured means of activating the parasympathetic nervous system — a significant gap in the context of chronic sympathetic activation from work stress and metabolic disease. |
+| Spiritual Practice | 4/10 | No formal religious or spiritual practice; meaning came from problem-solving and his grandchildren.
+Open to mindfulness but inexperienced — leaving no structured means of parasympathetic activation against chronic work and metabolic stress. |

 Total Initial Wheel of Life Score: 32/80 — pronounced imbalance across the physical health dimensions.
 Nutrition & Diet and Movement & Exercise were at crisis levels.
 Stress Management, Sleep & Recovery, and Spiritual Practice required significant attention.
 The preserved scores in Relationships and Purpose represented therapeutic resources — motivational anchors to leverage during the behaviour-change demands of the protocol.